 When the ball bounces off a player and there is no intentional pass, we award a touch.
 When a player mis-controls the ball with a poor touch, we award an unsuccessful touch.
 Also used for mishit shots which go backwards towards a player’s own goal.

-A tackle is defined as where a player connects with the ball in a ground challenge where he successfully takes the ball away from the player in possession.
+A tackle is defined when a player connects with the ball in a legal, ground level challenge and successfully takes the ball away from the opposition player.
+The tackled player must be in controlled possession of the ball to be tackled by an opposition player.

-Both are deemed as successful tackles however, the outcome of the tackle (won or lost) is different based on where the ball goes after the tackle.
+Both are categorised as tackles, but the outcome of the tackle (won or lost) is different based on where the ball goes after the tackle.

 When a player tries to cut out an opposition pass by any means.
 Similar to an interception except there is much less reading of the pass.